sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 * RP = Pacific Islander
 * RT = Two or More Races
 * RW = White

 Details of the Reporting Catgories can be found [here](https://www.cde.ca.gov/ds/ad/fsacgr.asp).

 ![Race Yearly Dropout](/images/Race_Yearly_Dropout.png "Race Yearly Dropout")

-3. Create a line chart with the table, with the Academic Year as the X-axis, and a series fro each individual reporting category (RB, RI, RA, RF, RH, RD, RP, RT, RW).
+3. Create a line chart with the table, with the Academic Year as the X-axis, and a series for each individual reporting category (RB, RI, RA, RF, RH, RD, RP, RT, RW).
 4. Repeat steps 2 and 3 for the other 4 counties.

 **Answer:**\